HEAR BEN WEBSTER TELL HIS STORY IN HIS OWN WORDS

 At the piano in Copenhagen

-The Fletcher Henderson Orchestra 1931
+The Fletcher Henserson Orchestra 1931

 Lester Young Family Band 1924